 Try to set criteria and compare each of your competitor’s ideas as well as your own.
 The availability of resources in terms of budget, innovation, market share, demographics, etc. will also heavily influence the final product so keep this in mind.

 Once you have finalized your product niche and main idea, look deeply into the types of products and the features that they offer in the target market related to your idea.

 So, for example, for a company with a new social media idea, what unique selling points can it offer that will make it stand out?
 Can it compete with existing ones, what overlap, if any, will it have that might make it uncompetitive, etc.?

 Choosing the Suitable Product Development Strategy

 You can use a combination of the following strategies to enhance your product development phases and final product.

 Whatever product development strategy you adopt, make sure to thoroughly test the product.
 Alpha testing and beta testing strategies are used by some of the biggest companies to enhance their software development processes.

-Alpha testing is conducted by the Quality Assurance engineers.
+Alpha testing is conducted by Quality Assurance engineers.
 They ensure the software product is bug-free before the final deployment.
 Hence, this is also called user acceptance testing.